15 Stormwater Best Management Practices for Construction Sites

 Storm drain inlet protections and filters can be applied around storm drains as a last line of protection to separate sediment before it’s discharged into municipal sewage systems.

 While gutters and downspouts protect worksites from damage, they can jeopardize your stormwater management efforts if not carefully controlled.
-Since gutters tend to divert water away from buildings anywhere it can, you need to be strategic about how you set up gutters and curbs, which tend to concrete runoff in specific areas of your construction zone.
+Since gutters tend to divert water away from buildings wherever they can, you need to be strategic about how you set up gutters and curbs, which tend to channel concrete runoff into specific areas of your construction zone.

 10. Create Special Bays for Vehicle Washouts